-Bad news for all the new baby Sophias born in 2015: The name, while still wildly popular, is past its prime, according to newly released baby name data from the Social Security Administration.
-After a three-year run as the top choice for baby girls, from 2011 to 2013, Sophia fell to third place in 2014 and 2015, behind Emma and Olivia.
+Bad news for all the new baby Sophias born in 2016: The name, while still wildly popular, is past its prime, according to newly released baby name data from the Social Security Administration.
+After a three-year run as the top choice for baby girls, from 2011 to 2013, Sophia fell to third place in 2014 and 2015 and fourth in 2016, behind Emma, Olivia and Ava.

 To find out how popular your name was when you were born—and how it has fared since then—enter your gender, birth year and first name into this interactive.
 We'll tell you which of eight categories your name fits into based on your birth year, like "trendsetter," "Mr. or Ms. Popular," or even a "snowflake"—a name that was never common.